tylernford/cocina_build/content/news/december-beachfront-yoga.md

 Yoga will be held on the green space, overlooking the ocean.
 The class is open to kids, families and friends, so come join us!

-Don't forget to bring your yoga mat, a towel, lots of water, and sunscreen.
+Don't forget to bring your yoga mat, a towel and water.

 ![](/uploads/2018/11/29/Beach-Yoga_December-2018.jpg)